-Mick Hales, New York City architecture photographer, loves to photograph for Architects.
+Mick Hales, New York City architecture photographer and Southern Florida, loves to photograph for Architects.
 They invest so much time, money and thought in a project, that by the time it is ready for photography they want the very best visual rendering possible.

 There is usually a small window of time for architecture photography when a new building is having it’s final details completed and has sufficient furnishing but is not too full to hide the clean architectural lines.
 Photographing buildings is similar to shooting sculpture, only a lot larger, a lot depends on the daylight and utilizing every ounce of information the daylight renders.
 That calls for keen observation and anticipation of what the light is doing.